Pam Walker

 A childhood story I would like to share........Connection with Animals

 I’ve known I could communicate with animals way before I understood my other abilities.
 My Mother used to tell a story about a very young me, barely able to walk, who she had left sitting on the front lawn on a blanket for “just a second” to go inside for something.
 When she returned, I was standing at the edge of our yard, holding out my hand to a very large dog.
 As she held her breath, expecting the dog to bite me or worse, she saw the dog put his head down to me so I could touch his head.
 I just love that story.
-I have no memory of this.
+I was too young to remember this.

 Another story..........Healer